Septic Thrombophlebitis Clinical Presentation

 Lemierre syndrome

-Clinical findings in Lemierre syndrome are typically fever and oropharyngeal infection.
-An exudative tonsillitis is commonly, but not invariably present, with pharyngeal pseudomembranes and ulceration occasionally noted.
+Early clinical findings in Lemierre syndrome are indistinguishable from pharyngitis, consisting of fever and oropharyngeal pain.
+An exudative tonsillitis is common, but not invariably present, with pharyngeal pseudomembranes and ulceration occasionally noted.
 A high degree of clinical suspicion is required, as some patients present with no pharyngeal findings at all.

-In addition, many patients may present with clinical signs indicative of metastatic disease, such as septic pulmonary emboli with hypoxemia and hemodynamic instability.
-Findings of septic arthritis and distant soft-tissue infections are also not uncommon.[8]
+In fact, many patients may present with clinical signs indicative of metastatic disease, such as septic pulmonary emboli with hypoxemia and hemodynamic instability.
+Findings of septic arthritis and distant soft-tissue infections are also not uncommon.
+[8] Late in the disease, symptoms progress to severe prostration with respiratory distress.

 Sinus thrombophlebitis